 Lidocaine (By injection)

-Causes numbness or loss of feeling in an area of your body.
-Given before and during surgery, childbirth, or dental work.
+Numbs an area of your body before and during surgery, childbirth, or dental work.
 Also treats emergency heart rhythm problems.

 How to Use This Medicine:

 - A nurse or other trained health professional will give you this medicine.
 It is given through a needle placed into one of your veins, into your upper arm, into the head and neck area, or into the space around the spinal nerves in your lower back.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.